-The 16-Sided treading barn is Washington’s very own invention, and is used for processing wheat.
+The 16-sided treading barn is George Washington’s very own invention, and is used for processing wheat.

 When Washington moves from tobacco to wheat as his cash crop, he is faced with the challenge wheat farmers have always encountered, that is how to separate the wheat berry from the top of the wheat stalk.